You already know that you need a digital marketing strategy to keep up with the competition and the behavior of consumers in 2017.

 We know that consumers want to interact with businesses through an integrated marketing approach, and $500 a month really isn't enough to build an integrated marketing strategy for your local business.

 Imagine what you could be doing by investing a further $500 in online ads.

-We like to say that local search marketing will help you build a better presence where you already are, but if you want to reach new markets, you need an online advertising strategy.
+Local search marketing will help you build a better online presence and reach local customers, but if you want to reach new markets, you need an online advertising strategy.